-"The difference between this inflammation and the adhesive arises, I conceive, from the principle of inflammation acting upon a dropsical disposition, which is always attended with weakness, whereas a greater degree of strength would have produced the adhesive inflammation under the same cause or irritation, and what makes legs we have exactly this inflammation, come on from distention, which adds to the extravasation of the serum, as well as in most cases of scarifications of ædematous parts to evacuate the water.
-When inflammation takes place it is much more lasting than the adhesive, and, I believe, seldom or ever produces suppuration; but if it should run into this stage it is more general, and the whole cellular membrane, in the interstices of parts, is apt to mortify and slough, producing very extensive abscesses, which are not circumscribed."
+"The difference between this inflammation and the adhesive arises, I conceive, from the principle of inflammation acting upon a dropsical disposition, which is always attended with weakness, whereas a greater degree of strength would have produced the adhesive inflammation under the same cause or irritation, and what makes me conceive this is, that in many cases of anasarcous legs we have exactly this inflammation, come on from distention, which adds to the extravasation of the serum, as well as in most cases of scarifications of ædematous parts to evacuate the water.
+When inflammation takes place it is much more lasting than the adhesive, and, I believe, seldom or ever produces suppuration; but if it should 4- run into this stage it is more general, and the whole cellular membrane, in the interstices of parts, is apt to mortify and slough, producing very extensive abscesses, which are not circumscribed."